danvine/pelican-case-comparison/README.md

 Pelican Case Comparison Tool
 ============================

-Finding the right size pelican case is a royal pita since all product photos are scalled to the same size.
+Finding the right size pelican case is a royal pita since all product photos are scaled to the same size.
 I find this tool useful, ymmv.